 A Few Words of Caution !!!!

-*WARNING, WARNING, WARNING* if you are one of the "cheap skate types" who think "marine rated stuff" is a bogus marketing ploy DO NOT stop reading here.
+If you are one of the thrifty types who think "marine rated" products are a bogus marketing ploy DO NOT stop reading here.

 This is a photo of a one year old YELLOW BRASS Home Depot ball valve installed by the previous owner.
 When I asked this seasoned boating veteran why he used a ball valve from Home Depot he said; "it was only in a pinch while coming up the ICW but after it was installed I forgot to replace it with bronze one".